nmdp-bioinformatics/gfe-db/README.md

 }
 ```

-### Clean Up
+## Clean Up
-To tear down resources run the command.
-You will need to manually delete the data in the S3 bucket first to avoid an error in CloudFormation.
+Run the command to tear down all resources and delete data.
 ```bash
 STAGE=<stage> make delete data=<boolean>
 ```
 Use the following commands to tear down individual services.
-Make sure to [backup](#backup--restore) your data first.
+Make sure to [backup](#backups--restore) your data first.
 ```bash
 # Delete only the database service
 STAGE=<stage> make database.delete